The Most Cluttered Areas of a Home (and the Hacks to Fix Them)

 New year, same tiny apartment.
-We’re always on the lookout for new ways to maximize small and quirky spaces—and, apparently, so is the internet.
-Searches for “organizing tiny spaces” are up +223% right now.
+We’re always on the lookout for new ways to maximize small and quirky spaces—and apparently so is the Internet.
+Searches for “organizing tiny spaces” are up +223 percent right now.

 Some of the best design lessons come from studio apartments.
-Just take Timothy Goodman’s NYC home.
+Just take Timothy Goodman’s New York City home.
 A busy gallery wall and bold range of hues first give the impression that the graphic designer’s studio is quite cluttered.
-But look a little closer and you’ll see how neat it actually is.
-Clearly a dedicated bibliophile, many of the larger furniture pieces in Goodman’s space pull double duty as storage—like the tiered room divider, which also acts as a mini library.
+But look a bit closer and you’ll see how neat it actually is.
+Goodman, clearly a dedicated bibliophile, uses many of the larger furniture pieces in his space for storage—like the tiered room divider that also acts as a mini library.

 Streamlined pantry space is important for any avid home chef—especially an amateur baker.
-In the recent Pinterest 100 report, the company noted that searches for “baking” saw a +413% spike.
+In the recent Pinterest 100 report, the company noted that searches for “baking” saw a +413 percent spike.
 Now those same curious cooks are looking for a proper way to organize their niche tools.

 Free up precious counter space by keeping hangable gear out of the way on a mounted pegboard.
-If you’re lacking in counter and cabinet space, stash larger appliances in a rolling coffee cart.
-For staple ingredients and spices, we’re big fans of switching to a cohesive arrangement of clear canisters and containers.
-You’ll suddenly start to see things a lot more clearly.
+If you’re lacking in counter and cabinet space, stash larger appliances on a rolling coffee cart.
+For staple ingredients and spices, we’re big fans of switching to a cohesive arrangement of see-through canisters and containers.
+You’ll suddenly start to view things a lot more clearly.